If it's in the News, it's in our Polls. Public opinion polling since 2003.

 White letter R on blue background

-Republicans hold a five-point lead over Democrats on the Generic Congressional Ballot for the week ending April 3, 2011.
-That’s up one point from last week which marked the GOP's smallest lead since early October 2010.
+Republicans hold a three-point lead over Democrats on the Generic Congressional Ballot for the week ending April 17, 2011.
+That ties the narrowest gap between the two parties first reached in early October.

 White letter R on blue background